Mourners gather at funeral after Patrick Lyoya shooting

 Associated Press

-GRAND RAPIDS, Mich.
-(AP) — Mourners gathered Friday at the funeral for Patrick Lyoya, a Black man who was fatally shot in the back of the head after a traffic stop and struggle with a white police officer in Michigan.

-Civil rights leader the Rev. Al Sharpton will deliver the eulogy at the family’s request.
+The service began Friday with song and scripture readings.
+Civil rights leader the Rev. Al Sharpton will deliver the eulogy at the request of family members.
 Their lawyer, prominent civil rights attorney Ben Crump, also will speak at Renaissance Church of God in Christ in Grand Rapids.

-Lyoya’s funeral marks the most recent time that Sharpton and Crump have joined with mourners to speak at the funeral of a Black person killed by police.
-Sharpton’s eulogies have included those for George Floyd, whose death in Minneapolis sparked a national reckoning on race; Daunte Wright, who was shot during a traffic stop in suburban Minneapolis; Andre Hill, who was killed in Columbus, Ohio; and Andrew Brown Jr., who was killed in North Carolina.

-A few dozen people were outside the Grand Rapids church on Friday morning, waiting to enter before the services began.
-Nearby, black T-shirts were being handed out to mourners as they approached the building.
-The shirts read “Justice For Patrick Lyoya” on one side and “It’s our Right to Live!” on the other.
+A program of the service, which was printed in English and Swahili, said family members and friends also planned to share reflections.

+Lyoya’s mother, Dorcas, sobbed as mourners filed in pay their respects.
+Live music played and a choir sang as the 1,000-seat church was filled to capacity.
+Local elected officials, such as Grand Rapids Mayor Rosalynn Bliss and state Sen. Winnie Brinks, were among those in attendance.

 Earlier, the officer is heard saying that the license plate did not match the car Lyoya had been driving.
 Lyoya, a 26-year-old father of two, declined to get back into the vehicle as ordered, and a short foot chase ensued before the deadly struggle.